cdempsey99/CPP_Projects/README.md

 ### About Me
 Hi, my name is Callum Dempsey and I'm a software developer currently working in the area of data capture systems for financial clients.
 I have an undergraduate degree in Theoretical Physics from Trinity College Dublin and so I have a strong mathematical background.
 During this time I gained some experience with
-Python and C++, and I am currently trying to improve my Java skills.
+Python and C++, and I am currently trying to improve my Python skills.

   However my professional experience centres around [kdb+](https://code.kx.com/q/learn/), the world's fastest time series database.
 This is the perfect tool for the fast-paced environment of the financial markets, where every millisecond counts.
 Since 2021 I have been expanding my knowledge with